Antiblanks/he-dan.antiblanks.com/_posts/2018-10-10-week-3-app-jam.markdown

 I think to a degree, having so much leadership and management experience constrained me in my spontaneity, focusing on creating a near complete programmatic prototype limited me and led me to discount the stronger *bigger* idea Escape Room and focus on a weaker *small* idea that I knew I could near complete within the confines of the time limit.
 I think perhaps that I am so used to running projects from a management or tech leadership role and so used to applying structure and planning to a project that I found it really hard to break out of that approach and perhaps that was not what this task required.

-I learned a lot during this task.
+I learned a lot during this jam.
 I realised that being in the industry and working on enterprise projects for so long has shaped me into someone who is so focused on the end-to-end management process and on validating ideas for their viability in the market place and value proposition that I have constrained myself and my creativity to a point where my ideas are not able to flourish.

 I think perhaps my biggest learning is that I should try to allow myself to get excited about an idea and grow it to the sketch or paper prototype stage before I start looking at the market.
 It might be that by following an idea, I take something that wasn't going to be viable but it becomes viable throughout the creative process.
 I will certainly bear this in mind next time around.